Jacqui Hand

-Jacqueline Anne Hand (born 19 February 1999) is a New Zealand footballer who plays as a forward for the Colorado College Tigers and the New Zealand national team.
+Jacqueline Anne Hand (born 19 February 1999) is a New Zealand professional footballer who plays as a forward for Kolbotn IL and the New Zealand national team.

+College career

+Hand played for the Colorado College Tigers in the United States.

+Club career

+On 28 September 2024, Hand was announced at Sheffield United.

 International career

 Hand made her international debut for New Zealand in their 1–5 loss to Canada in October 2021.
 She scored her first goal in November 2021 in a friendly match against South Korea, which they lost 2–1.

+Hand was selected as part of New Zealand's squad for the 2023 FIFA Women's World Cup, co-hosted in Australia and New Zealand.
+She provided the assist for Hannah Wilkinson's goal in the Ferns' 1–0 victory in the opening match against Norway, in what would be their first ever win at the World Cup finals.

+Hand was called up to the New Zealand squad for the 2024 Summer Olympics.